LinaM20/MusicVisuals/README.md

 - Pressing key 3 will produce a cube with a waveform in the middle.
 The waveform reacts to the music and different parts of the waveform move.

 # How it works
+I created a few branches to work on different things and then when I was satisfied I merged the work from the branches onto the master branch.

 # What I am most proud of in the assignment